Services

 Dairy factory design - continued

-Milk is mostly water approx (87.5%) With the balance 12.5% being solids, referred to generally as Total Solids.
+Milk is mostly water, approximately 87.5%, with the balance of 12.5% being solids, referred to generally as Total Solids.

-Milk contains (Constituents vary depending on many factors such as stage of lactation, breed, feed, health, temperature, humidity etc..)
+Milk contains (constituents vary depending on many factors such as stage of lactation, breed, feed, health, temperature and humidity):

-• Protein 3.3% (Proteins - whey proteins and casein with casein being the main ingredient of cheese)
+• Protein 3.3% (whey proteins and casein, with casein being the main ingredient of cheese)

-• Lactose 4.5% (Milk Sugar - a byproduct of cheesemaking as Lactos is lost to the Whey)
+• Lactose 4.5% (milk sugar - a byproduct of cheesemaking as lactose is lost to the whey)

-• Vitamins and toher compounds such as a range of nonnutrient substances / protective factors including antimicrobial proteins and lipids.
+• Vitamins and other compounds such as a range of non-nutrient substances and protective factors including antimicrobial proteins and lipids.

 On arrival at the Dairy Factory